PHILIPS MOBILE CODES AND INFORMATION

 o Court orders UP to pay construction firm P6M

-o (UPDATE 2) Strong earthquake injures 17 in eastern Indonesia
+o (UPDATE 2) Strong earthquake injures 17 in eastern

 o Fast-acting NBI agents